HnZGaming/TorchAlert/readme.md

 # Torch Alert

-Space Engineers + Discord version of Rust Raid Alert.
+Rust's "Raid Alert" but in Space Engineers (and Discord).

-Players will be notified on Discord whenever UFO approaches their base.
+Discord bot will send DM to offline players whenever their grids are in danger.

 ![user alerts](docs/user_alerts.png)